Frugal people don’t do certain things for a reason. For the benefit that not doing brings to them.

 8. Borrow Money

-Borrowing money is seemingly part of every day life now.
+Borrowing money is seemingly part of every day life now as is being broke.
 But it doesn’t have to be that way and frugal folk prove this.

 When you borrow money you invariably pay interest.
 And the longer you borrow money for, the more interest you pay.